-Click on the links below for more information about professional translation and interpretation or to learn more about DVTA.
+Learn more information about professional translation and interpretation and the DVTA.

 Translators work with written materials while interpreters deal with the spoken language.
 Translators take a document written in one language and rewrite it in another language.
 Interpreters listen to spoken words in one language and repeat the same message in another language.

 - Should I pick an individual translator or a translation company?

 You should choose depending on your circumstances.
 If your project concerns a single language and subject and you have the time and ability to manage the project, a relationship with an individual might be the right solution.
 Working with an individual translator will be more economical, and will better ensure consistency if you have other projects of a similar nature, especially if the individual has and uses a translation memory tool and/or builds personalized glossaries for his/her clients.

 On the other hand, if your project has many documents, if you need to have one or more documents translated into several languages, or if you want someone to manage the project for you, a translation and/or interpretation company might be the better bet.
 In addition to managing multilingual projects and offering editing, proofreading and desktop publishing, these companies often provide other services such as software and Web site localization, terminology management, or simultaneous interpreting equipment rental.

 - How do I pick the right translator or interpreter?

 Unlike some foreign countries, the United States has no examinations for certified or sworn translators.
 To ensure that you are dealing with a competent professional, look for indicators such as years of experience, formal education in translation, and accreditation from organizations such as the American Translators Association.
 Court interpreters can be certified by taking examinations available at the federal level, and in some areas at the state level, for certain languages.